robertmartin8/ReasonableDeviations/_notes/oop.md

 ## 6. Lifecycle of an object

-When an object created, Java goes through the following process:
+When an object is created, Java goes through the following process:

 1. Load class (if not already loaded), allocate static fields, and run static initialisers.
 2. Allocate memory for object